-Excellent effort or achievement in a lesson or a contribution to school life may be rewarded with a merit.
+Excellent effort or achievement in a lesson or a contribution to school life may be rewarded with a Merit.
 Commendations are awarded for outstanding pieces of work or service to the School.

-In the event of any inappropriate behaviour, or if the correct books and equipment are not taken to lessons, girls may be awarded an order mark.
-Uniform warnings may be issued for incorrect uniform or appearance.
+In the event of any inappropriate behaviour, or if the correct books and equipment are not taken to lessons, pupils may be awarded an Organisation Warning.
+Uniform Warnings may be issued for incorrect uniform or appearance.

-For the past two years, we have run a competition to see which Form can gain the most Commendations and Merits minus detentions.
-The winning Form is announced at the end of each term in the Year group assembly.
-The Form are then invited to a break time treat with the Principal, the Head of Year, their Tutor and Deputy Tutor to have cupcakes and celebrate their success.
-So far this has been a huge hit with the girls and we hope that it will continue to keep them focused on achieving rewards and not accruing sanctions.
+For the past two years, we have run a competition to see which form can gain the most Commendations and Merits minus detentions.
+The winning form is announced at the end of each term in the year group assembly.
+The form are then invited to a break time treat with the Principal, the Head of Year, their Form Tutor and Deputy Tutor to have cupcakes and celebrate their success.
+So far this has been a huge hit with the pupils and we hope that it will continue to keep them focused on achieving rewards and not accruing sanctions.